Jeep Grand Wagoneer (WS): Layout

 Rear-wheel drive is standard on the Wagoneer model with optional four-wheel drive available, while four-wheel drive is standard on the Grand Wagoneer.
 Furthermore, introduced to the selection is the Quadra-Trac full-time four-wheel-drive system.

 Trims

-The Wagoneer is offered in four trim levels: Series I, Series II, Carbide, and Series III.
-Meanwhile, the Grand Wagoneer is offered in five trim levels: Series I, Series II, Obsidian, Series III, and Series III Obsidian.
-All trim levels are offered with the Standard or Long Wheelbase "L."
+At launch, the Wagoneer was offered in four trim levels: Series I, Series II, Carbide, and Series III.
+The Grand Wagoneer was offered in five: Series I, Series II, Obsidian, Series III, and Series III Obsidian.
+All trim levels were offered with the Standard or Long Wheelbase "L." For 2026, the trim levels were renamed with the standalone Wagoneer line being discontinued.
+The trims for the Grand Wagoneer became: base, Limited Altitude, Upland, Limited Reserve, Summit Obsidian, and Summit Reserve.
+All trims are available in both standard and long wheelbase "L" configurations, with the exception of the Upland, which is available in standard wheelbase only.